-The Equal Opportunities Unit of the City of Brussels fights against discriminations of: the LGBT+ community, persons with disabilities, women and Brussels of foreign origin.
+The Equal Opportunities Unit of the City of Brussels fights against discriminations of: the LGBTQI+ community, persons with disabilities, women and Brussels of foreign origin.
 It also gives subsidies to associations in the field of equal opportunities.

 In Belgium it is illegal to discriminate a person because of his or her sexual orientation.
 In June 2003, Belgium became the 2nd country of the world, after the Netherlands, to authorize the marriage between homosexuals.
 Since 2004, the homosexual marriage is also allowed between a Belgian and a person of foreign origin.

-The City of Brussels supports the Rainbow House, a house open to every lesbian, bisexual and gay Brussels.
+The City of Brussels supports the External site Rainbow House, a house open to every lesbian, bisexual and gay Brussels.
 The City of Brussels works in association with the lesbian, bisexual and gay community to set up a 'lesbian, bisexual and gay policy' for the City of Brussels.

 Since 2001, the City of Brussels supports actively the Pride Festival.
 During this festival, several activities are organized by various associations on the subject of the homosexuality.